 Apart from some isolated cases (see Basalla, 1989) there is no real tradition of depicting technological progress in evolutionary tree diagrams.
 In 1980, a technology tree first appeared in the board game Civilization (Hartland Trefoil, 1980).
 Game designer Sid Meier was the first to create a technology tree mechanism in a video game with Sid Meier’s Civilization (MicroProse, 1991).
 Obtaining new technologies by investing resources, thus ‘moving up the tech tree’, can increase the attributes of troops and buildings (speed, defense, etc.), allow the construction of new units and buildings, or give the player new abilities.
 Besides this, technologies are often linked to each other, so researching a technology can give access to a more advanced one.
 What is generally called a tech tree consists of both buildings, units and technologies.
 I call the latter the upgrade tree, and from here onwards reserve the term technology tree for the dependencies between technologies.
 Mathematically speaking tech trees are directed graphs.
 Either they have a ‘vine’ structure in which multiple technologies are required for a new technology, and/or a technology can lead to multiple new ones.
 Or they have a structure of separate branches that follow linear ‘vertical’ upgrade paths, each technology leading to a new one.
 With vertical links I mean connections between old and new upgrades of the same type, by horizontal links I refer to connections between different upgrades but within the same timeframe.

-The Age of Empires (1997) upgrade tree (click here to see Figure 1) actually looks like a real tree diagram, because a building tree underlies the tech tree (new buildings allow new technologies).
+The Age of Empires (1997) upgrade tree actually looks like a real tree diagram, because a building tree underlies the tech tree (new buildings allow new technologiesclick here to see Figure 1)).
 The tech tree itself however consists of linear, vertical upgrade paths.
 The same is true for Empire Earth (2001), which has fully separate branches of technology, all vertically linked (click here to see Figure 2).
 Rise of Nations (2003) has a very interlinked tech tree (click here to see Figure 3), with cross-branch links (horizontal) and upgrade path link (vertical).
 A distinction must be made between the 40 library techs researched at the library and the 43 other technologies.
 The five branches of library technologies are independent of buildings, only having vertical links to each other, but serve as (horizontal) conditions for the other technologies and buildings.
 In Civilization IV, technologies are linked to each other in various ways (click here to see Figure 4).
 The first way they can be linked is directly (vertically), like bronze working leading to iron working.
 A second type of link is when technologies have two requirements (‘and-ports’), like the compass needs iron working and sailing.
 Then there are ‘or-ports’, technologies that have multiple possible premises.
 For example animal husbandry can be reached by either hunting or agriculture.
 Lastly there are and/or ports, in which technologies have one vast requirement and one additional optional one.
 Noteworthy, in Civilization IV all buildings, units and other options come directly from the tech tree, meaning that they can only come into play when a new technology is researched (thus the tech tree is the upgrade tree).
 The Civilization IV tech tree looks more like a vine and doesn’t have any clear branches.

 What is all this botany good for?
 Technology trees fulfil a number of functions that make them interesting for game designers, of which I will only cover the most important ones here.
 First of all the tech tree forms a sort of decision tree, giving the player choices which add strategic depth to the gameplay.
 Tech trees that have a vine structure of interlocking requirements, like in Civilization IV, are strategically interesting because they force the player to plan far ahead to reach certain technological goal.
 However (linear) technology trees do allow specialization within one game session, as Rick Goodman argues in defence of AoE: “I wanted to enable players to have the choice to go further down one path and, even ignore the other paths.
 This gives players meaningful choices in strategy” (interview Goodman, May 12, 2011).
 One of the most important design purposes of a tech tree is to act as a release mechanism: new units, buildings and abilities slowly become available through playing when the player researches technologies.
 This comes in handy when building a campaign, as each scenario can introduce new parts of the tech tree (in line with moving further down the timeline).
 Connected to this is the function of tech trees as reward systems (see Jakobsson & Sotamaa, 2011): they give the player something new every now and then if he/she keeps playing.
 Technology also helps to give one player an advantage over the other, providing him/her with momentum to decide the game.
 Morris & Hartas point at another virtue of the tech tree: “...it gives structure to the story of the level” (2004, p.
 73).
 The tech tree functions as a narrative tool on three levels in skirmish matches, that would otherwise lack the scripted story of campaign scenarios.
 On a macro level the player advances throughout the whole of history in one skirmish match, and the tech tree contributes to this experience by telling the story of technological progress.
 Especially in games that deal with alternative history this is important, as the tech tree offers a supportive framework that keeps things in parallel with real world history and recognizable for the player.
 On a meso level it provides each game with a clear structure of a humble beginning (a few root techs), eventful middle (many choices) and mighty end (accumulated abilities).
 On a micro level, the tech tree creates immediate goals (and drama) for the player.